UChicago-FLOTO/docs/user/README.md

 2. An ethernet cable (gray)
 3. A Raspberry Pi

-Once you have a FLOTO kit, you will neeed to install the device on a router or router/modem combo to connect it to the Internet.
-First, at the location where you wish to deploy the device, locate the source of your Internet connectivity.
+You will neeed to install the device on a router or router/modem combo to connect it to the Internet.
+At the location where you wish to deploy the device, locate the source of your Internet connectivity.

 > ⚠️ Do not connect the device to a WiFi extender or other networking equipment other than a router or modem/router combo.
 This is particularly important for collecting sound Internet performance data using the device.